Covid-19 coronavirus: Over 70s urged to stay home

 "That war is now compounded by events which some see as an over-reaction by authorities, by the naysayers who live by the Kiwi mantra of 'it won't happen to me'.

-"I ask New Zealanders to pause and think on their current behaviour and contemplate the trials and stress of not only what the at-risk elderly are experiencing at present, but of the thousands of immunodeficient kiwis who are already undergoing terrible personal struggles to remain alive - who are now confronting an additional challenge of the coronavirus in their fight, a battle which they will most likely be on the losing end of, if their fellow Kiwis continue to behave as they presently are."
+"I ask New Zealanders to pause and think on their current behaviour and contemplate the trials and stress of not only what the at-risk elderly are experiencing at present, but of the thousands of immuno-deficient Kiwis who are already undergoing terrible personal struggles to remain alive - who are now confronting an additional challenge of the coronavirus in their fight, a battle which they will most likely be on the losing end of, if their fellow Kiwis continue to behave as they presently are."

 Everyone needs to play the game

-Notable New Zealanders are begging those aged 70 and over to heed the government's advice, and stay home to fight Covid-19.
+Notable New Zealanders are begging those aged 70 and over to heed the Government's advice, and stay home to fight Covid-19.

 Former All Blacks coach Graham Henry, 73, said everyone has heard the game plan - stay home and avoid physical contact as much as possible - and now we need to stick to it.

-"If we don't play the team game here.. .
+"If we don't play the team game here . . .
 You just need a few people outta line and it all could turn to s***," Henry said.

 "There's no room for ignorance on this.